-Building on the GBA 146 course, this course will focus on choosing your path.
-Through this course, students will learn about professional, interpersonal, and team dynamics, how to work with others, their strengths, professionalism, and leadership skills.
+Building on the Freshman Compass course, this course will focus on choosing your path.
+Through this course, students will learn about professional interpersonal and team dynamics, how to work with others, self-awareness, professionalism, leadership skills.
 Through this course, students will learn how to choose their path through and after Culverhouse.
 Through the activities and topics in this course, students will continue to develop the professional competencies necessary for career success.
 Students are limited to three attempts for this course, excluding withdrawals.

-Prerequisite(s): GBA 146
+Prerequisite(s): GBA 145 or GBA 146